iturdikulov/notes/how_to_optimize_code.md

 # How to optimize code

-First step before you optimize code, is determining how fast your code is with help of [[big_O_notation|Big O notation]] (make a judgment call to our code).
+First step before you optimize code, is determining how fast your code is with help of [[big_O_notation]] (make a judgment call to our code).
 If your code is slow, you need to dig deeper and research for faster solutions.

 ## Mean average of even numbers